testinfected/simple-petstore/README.markdown

 ## Building

-To build the application, I use rvm with ruby-1.8.7-p334 with Buildr 1.4.8.
-I guess it should work fine with ruby 1.9.2 as well, though you won't get growl notifications on OSX (RubyCocoa does not support ruby-1.9).
+To build the application, I use rvm with ruby-1.8.7-p334 and Buildr 1.4.12.
+Build on Travis runs on both ruby-1.9.3 and JRuby (1.9) with latest Buildr (1.4.12 at the time of writing).

-Buildr 1.4.8 supports Java 7.
+Buildr 1.4.8+ supports Java 7.

 To install Buildr, follow Buildr installation [instructions](http://buildr.apache.org/installing.html).